Stellar collisions in globular clusters: Constraints on the initial mass function of the first generation of stars: Discussion and conclusions

 \section{Discussion and conclusions}

-In this work, we explore in globular clusters that harbor multiple populations, the origin of the anti-correlation that is observed between the fraction of the first generation of stars ($N({\rm G1})/N({\rm tot})$) and the slope of the present-day mass function of the clusters in the stellar mass range (0.2-0.8) M$_{\odot}$ ($\alpha_{pd}$).
-We compare the observation to a simple model which is based on the idea of stellar collisions between first generation stars in the mass range (0.1-0.5) M$_{\odot}$ that lead to the formation of a second generation of stars with masses in the range of (0.5-0.9) M$_{\odot}$.
-The model has two main inputs which are the IMF of the G1 stars and the fraction of G1 stars in the (0.1-0.5) M$_{\odot}$ mass range that collide to form G2 stars (parameter $f_{ext}$).
+In this work we explore, in GCs that harbor multiple populations, the origin of the anticorrelation that is observed between the fraction of the first generation of stars ($N({\rm G1})/N({\rm tot})$) and the slope of the present-day mass function of the clusters in the stellar mass range (0.2-0.8) M$_{\odot}$ ($\alpha_{pd}$).
+We compare the observations to the results of a simple model that is based on the idea of stellar collisions between G1 stars in the mass range (0.1-0.5) M$_{\odot}$ that lead to the formation of a second generation of stars with masses in the range (0.5-0.9) M$_{\odot}$.
+The model has two input parameters, the shape of the IMF of the G1 stars and the fraction of G1 stars in the (0.1-0.5) M$_{\odot}$ mass range that collide to form G2 stars (parameter $f_{ext}$).
 The parameter $f_{ext}$ encapsulates much of the physics that governs the efficiency of the collision process.
-Its value would depend on the compactness of the protocluster cloud, and hence on the mean distance between stars and also on other factors such as the initial levels of mass segregation in the clusters, the binary fraction, and the period distribution of binaries, among other quantities.
+Its value depends on the compactness of the protocluster cloud, and hence on the mean distance between stars and also on other factors such as the initial levels of mass segregation in the clusters, the binary fraction, and the period distribution of binaries.
 We find that the appropriate range for $f_{ext}$ is $\approx (0.2-0.6)$.
-Smaller values and larger values lead to values of the slope that are outside the range of observed values.
+Smaller and larger values of $f_{ext}$ lead to values of the slope that are outside the range of observed values.